Identifying and Reporting Cybersecurity Incidents

 Cybersecurity incidents are a lot like crime scenes, with the attacker leaving evidence of the incident behind.
 From this evidence left behind, security researchers over time have been able to piece together attack methods and techniques to help us identify cybersecurity incidents and attacks before they are successful.
 One such way is the Cyber Kill Chain.
 The Cyber Kill Chain is a framework, created by Lockheed Martin, that is used for the identification and prevention of cyber intrusions activity.
 The model identifies what the adversaries must complete in order to achieve their objective.
 This framework consists of seven steps: Reconnaissance, Weaponization, Delivery, Exploitation, Installation, Command and control, and Actions on objectives.
 These steps are then used to analyze the adversary’s tactics, techniques, and procedures to understand where they have been and where they are headed.
 For more information on the Cyber Kill Chain check out the Lockheed Martin Cyber Kill Chain Website.

-What to Look for?
+Identifying Threats: What to Look For

 The Cyber Kill Chain is a great resource to use when responding to an incident and determining how the attacker has infiltrated the network but what if we haven’t discovered the incident yet?
 The good news is that there is even more evidence that has been gathered that we can use to discover or prevent a cybersecurity incident from happening.
 By analyzing behavior patterns and looking for an anomalous or suspicious activity we can effectively target and respond to any threat that may be lurking on our network.